jtlandy/bawc/web/README.md

 NEXT_PUBLIC_PASSWORD=replace_smtp_password
 ```

+3. Run `yarn install` or `npm install`

-3. You can run the app in the development mode.
+4. You can run the app in the development mode.

 Use one of following commands: